PortMidi/portmidi/portmidi/trunk/pm_test/README.txt

-EADME.txt - for pm_test directory
+README.txt - for pm_test directory

 These are all test programs for PortMidi